 “Heroes of 9/11”

 During the September 11, 2001, terrorist attacks on New York and Washington, DC, strangers were thrown together in unimaginable situations.
 Patrick, a businessman visiting New York, searches for Emily, the photographer’s assistant who comforted him after the collapse of the World Trade Center.
 Timothy, a military chaplain plunged into chaos at the Pentagon, hopes to thank the fellow chaplain who gave him the courage to carry on.
 Watch online.

 During the civil rights movement of the 1960s, Fatima, a teenager from New York, volunteered to register voters in Louisiana.
 Now, she returns to the South, hoping to find Thelma, the daughter of her host family, whose courage in the face of racism was unforgettable.
 Sherie searches for Lefty, the charismatic civil rights activist whose commitment to nonviolence inspired her own lifelong involvement with social justice causes.
+Watch online.

 For decades, gay Americans did not have equal protection under the law; many faced prejudice, possible imprisonment and rejection from their families and society.
 In the first of two stories of the struggle for acceptance, Tom longs to find Maria, the friend he trusted with his secret and who saved him from brutal electroshock conversion therapy in the 1960s.
 Paul, who was University of New Hampshire student body president in 1973, searches for Wayne, who organized the first gay student organization on campus.
 Wayne’s courage to take the fight to court against overwhelming opposition from the state’s conservative governor changed Paul’s life and ultimately helped him accept his own sexuality.
+Watch online.